 For more info on DOM-Based XSS and its exploitation on the DVWA app check this article.

 XSS vulnerability occurs in those websites which take input from the user and while reflecting back in the browser they don’t perform any sanitization or content encoding.
 Sanitization means removing some unwanted characters like

-These are the general steps which have to be followed every time while testing for reflected XSS on any website
+These are the general steps that have to be followed every time while testing for reflected XSS on any website:

 - Firstly, input some unique string in the form field and submit it.

-- At last, fire the payload of XSS viz,
+- At last, enter the basic payload of XSS viz,

 <script>alert()</script>and submit it to get further response in the browser.
 If the site is vulnerable you will get an alert box.

 Now it’s time to demonstrate our attack on our vulnerable Web Application which is running on our local host.